-Data may also be imported from ODBC sources by creating a series of SQL SELECT statements.
+Data may also be imported from ODBC sources by creating a series of SQL

+SELECT statements.
 If you have knowledge of the schema of tables you want to import, this may be a faster option.

-- ⇒ Importing ODBC data using a series of SQL SELECT statements: - 1.
-In the Import from ODBC wizard, select a source and destination database, and then select Table from the Table Copy or Query window.
+- ⇒ Importing ODBC data using a series of SQL SELECT statements: - In the Import from ODBC wizard, select a source and destination database, and then select Table from the Table Copy or Query window. - 2.
+Click the Next button.

-2. Click Next.
 The Source Query window appears.

-3. Click Add SQL.
+3. Click the Add SQL button.
 The SQL Query Statement window appears.

-4. Enter a valid SQL SELECT statement into the SQL Query field.
+- 4. Enter a valid SQL SELECT statement into the SQL Query field. - 5.
+Click the OK button.

-5. Click OK.
 The Source Query window reappears.